dvystrcil/neptune/README.md

 - A place to update my Neptune 4 Pro using automation
 - A place to practice using Ansible

 I am leaning heavily on the work done by krakjoe a user out on the Elegoo Discord.
 He was able to provide and update Klipper and Moonraker, as well as steps and configs to get the Neptune 4 up to spec with the world.
-I am not an expert in 3D printers, or Klipper, or Moonraker... its a hobby I enjoy dabbling in.
+I am not an expert in 3D printers, or Klipper, or Moonraker... this is a hobby I enjoy dabbling in.

 If you ask me for support, please read that last sentence again.
 I can only help with things that I have personally written in this repo.